naim-prog/wyg-music/README.md

 # wyg-music
-Music Wherever You Go, a music service self-hosted.
+Music Wherever You Go is a self-hosted music service.
+I pretend to do the server with flask and then with ruby on rails.